izumiFinance/izumi-bridge/README.md

 ---

-This Repo contains the most contracts used in izumi, supportted by [Truffle](https://www.trufflesuite.com/docs/truffle/quickstart).
+This Repo contains the most contracts used in izumi, backboned by [Truffle](https://www.trufflesuite.com/docs/truffle/quickstart).

 ### Steps to deloy contracts on certain blockchains.